Contribute Loading...

 Overview

 Catamount is a smaller prominence in the Adirondack High Peaks region, but is considered by many to be one of the classic shorter hikes in the area.
 It is often overlooked because of it's smaller stature, which is a huge mistake.
 This mostly bare mountains offer one of the few sustained "Alpine type" hikes in New York.
-The last .8 miles is mostly steep over bare rock with many scrambles and three point hiking challenges. because of it's relative isolation, the views from the summit are first rate.
+The last .8 miles is mostly steep over bare rock with many scrambles and three point hiking challenges. because of its relative isolation, the views from the summit are first rate.
 One of the best views of Ester and Whiteface mountain in the entire area.

-This "little" mountains offers a interesting change of pace for those who like to hike the Adirondacks and other NE hills.
+This "little" mountains offers an interesting change of pace for those who like to hike the Adirondacks and other NE hills.
 Enough cannot be said about this hike, it is that fun.
-This is perfect hike for those pressed for time, looking to kill a few hours, or to sandwich between other high peak hikes in the area.
+This is a perfect hike for those pressed for time, looking to kill a few hours, or to sandwich between other high peak hikes in the area.

 Despite the short nature of this hike, It should be considered a Class 3 Hike (Yosemite System)